robyftp/Tree/README.md

-## How did the hipster burn the roof of his mouth?
-He ate the pizza before it was cool.
+## How many optometrists does it take to change a light bulb?
+1 or 2?
+1... or 2?